Kiss Me Fast by Nora Hikari

 Briar Ripley Page grew up in Appalachia and currently lives in London with their spouse, cats, and a friend or two.
 Their second ever publication was in beestung #1, sometime after which they wrote the novel(la)s Corrupted Vessels and Body After Body.
 Briar has two new books forthcoming in 2022-2023: A Chrysalis For the Emperor, a collection of short stories, and The False Sister, a dark novella for teens and adults.
 You can find Briar and their work online at briarripleypage.xyz.

-“in your ideal world, what does the future of gender look like” and t4t by matthew bischoff
+“in your ideal world, what does the future of gender look like” and t4t by mb bischoff

 “in your